VertigoOne1/securia/README.md

 - NVIDIA GeForce GTX 1650, 3889MiB - 95ms - can possibly fit 2x pods
 - NVIDIA T500 2Gb, 1871MiB - 74ms - uses all memory, single pod only
 - Intel Core(TM) i7-1165G7 2.80GHz - 950ms - single channel only (at 2 sec intervals)

+## Image Change Detection Methods

+- Image differencing: Comparing corresponding pixels between two images and identifying areas where values differ significantly.
+- Background subtraction: Creating a model of the background and detecting changes by comparing new frames against this model.
+- Feature-based methods: Extracting and comparing features (e.g., edges, corners, or SIFT features) between images to identify changes.
+- Deep learning approaches: Using convolutional neural networks (CNNs) or other deep learning architectures to learn and detect changes automatically.
+- Motion detection: Analyzing pixel changes between consecutive frames in video to identify moving objects.
+- Thresholding: Applying a threshold to the difference image to highlight areas of significant change.
+- Change vector analysis: Comparing multi-spectral or multi-temporal images to detect changes in land cover or use.
+- Object-based change detection: Segmenting images into objects and comparing their properties between images.